gigs4u/ShoppingCartBillUtility/README.md

-# My Shopping Cart Bill Generation Utility
+# My Shopping Cart Bill Generation Utility (Spring Boot Rest API)

 # ========== Problem Statement ==========
 Build a RESTful service that implments a check out counter for an online retail store that scans products and generates an itemized bill.